chrisbennett-Bene/AdminThemeTweaker/README.md

 You can upgrade the entire core as often as you like and Admin Theme Tweaker will keep on doing what it does.

-You do not need to touch a compiler, or CSS, or look at a LESS file, or scratch your head wondering where to find and how to overwrite the default CSS.
+You do not need to touch a compiler, CSS, LESS, or scratch your head wondering where to find and how to overwrite the default CSS.

 It is an addition to -  not a replacment for -  the default styles, using the Cascading part of CSS.\
 The php "engine" draws the variables from your configuration and outputs the CSS needed to get it done.

-That said, it also does quite a bit more, allowing a degree of flexibility and customisation that is probably a little over the top.
+That said, it also does quite a bit more, allowing a greater degree of flexibility and customisation.

+It\'s all up to you.
 You can click it on and off.\
 You can change a heap of things and get your hands dirty or just change a couple of values, set and forget.

-If you want to change the margin around inputs and inputfields, you can.\
+If you want to change the margin around inputs and inputfields, you can and it will still work.\
-Automatic floating of the inputfields will work a little better than the default, offering accuracy down to 5% for column widths and including all common "thirds" options.
+Even with the addition of the ability to set margins between inputs, automatic floating of inputfields provides greater precision than the default, with accuracy down to 5% for column widths and including all common "thirds" options.

 ## Using Admin Theme Tweaker